How Far Can You Grow? Characterizing the Extrapolation Frontier of Graph Generative Models for Materials Science: Experiments

 \subsection{Where Is the Frontier?}

 Figure~\ref{fig:hero}(a) plots normalized RMSD versus radius.
 ADiT, CDVAE, and FlowMM show tightly clustered degradation ratios of 1.13, 1.12, and 1.13, corresponding to a consistent ${\sim}13\%$ RMSD increase from ID to OOD.
-DiffCSP’s normalized OOD RMSD decreases to 0.87, but this apparent robustness is misleading: its raw ID RMSD exceeds 3{,}386~\AA\ ($200$–$470\times$ larger than ADiT at 7.15~\AA\ or FlowMM at 11.55~\AA), indicating structurally incoherent outputs at all scales, with MatterGen’s 5{,}905~\AA\ RMSD placing it in the same regime.
+DiffCSP’s normalized OOD RMSD decreases to 0.87, but this apparent robustness is misleading: its raw ID RMSD exceeds 3{,}386~\AA\ (${\sim}290$--$470\times$ larger than ADiT at 7.15~\AA\ or FlowMM at 11.55~\AA), indicating structurally incoherent outputs at all scales, with MatterGen’s 5{,}905~\AA\ RMSD placing it in the same regime.
 Their normalized ratios therefore reflect relative change atop already failed baselines.
-We verified these magnitudes through multiple diagnostics: consistent \AA\ units, valid Kabsch solutions ($\det(\mathbf{R}^\star)=+1$), broadly distributed per-atom errors rather than outliers, visual inspection showing globally disordered structures, and agreement from complementary metrics (DiffCSP: BondMAE $2.09\times$, CoordCorr $1.72\times$; MatterGen: BondMAE $1.69\times$, RgError $1.71\times$).
+At the shared ${\sim}500$K-parameter budget these two samplers are numerically divergent rather than merely inaccurate.
+We verified these magnitudes through multiple diagnostics: consistent \AA\ units, valid Kabsch solutions ($\det(\mathbf{R}^\star)=+1$), broadly distributed per-atom errors rather than outliers, visual inspection showing globally disordered structures, and agreement from complementary metrics (DiffCSP: BondMAE $2.09\times$, RgError $1.24\times$; MatterGen: BondMAE $1.69\times$, RgError $1.71\times$).
 These models were originally designed for periodic crystals at smaller atom counts, suggesting a combination of task mismatch and parameter-budget constraints rather than a pipeline artifact.
 Figure~\ref{fig:hero}(b) shows a contrasting frontier under local bond fidelity: BondMAE degradation diverges substantially (DiffCSP $2.09\times$, MatterGen $1.69\times$, FlowMM $1.33\times$) while ADiT (1.01) and CDVAE (0.98) remain near unity, demonstrating that \textbf{the extrapolation frontier is metric-dependent}.
 Models appearing robust under global RMSD may simultaneously lose bond-length distributions required for chemical validity.
-Supplementary correspondence-independent evaluations (Chamfer distance, earth mover’s distance, and RDF divergence) confirm consistent failure sequences across metrics.